bbottema/simple-java-mail/docs/concurrency/03-executor-admission.md

 This policy belongs to SJM's executor.
 A caller-provided executor retains its own scheduling, rejection and ownership rules, including any caller-runs policy it supplies.

+`MailerGenericBuilderImpl` constructs the Mailer-local executor.
+With `batch-module` present it uses the configured worker count and keep-alive; without it, it retains one worker with no idle expiry.
+Its workers are non-daemon even when created by a daemon request thread.
+The optional module controls connection pooling, not executor ownership.

+Queue defaults belong to `MailerGenericBuilder`; its implementation resolves `simplejavamail.defaults.async.queue.*` and Java overrides into an immutable `AsyncQueueConfig`, then supplies it to `OperationalConfigImpl`.
+The configuration getter does not resolve defaults.
+Non-default built-in queue settings cannot be combined with a caller executor; `resetAsyncQueue()` clears them.
+The separate `BatchTransportExecutor` still uses `NonJvmBlockingThreadPoolExecutor` by default and does not inherit this queue policy.

 ## Queue shapes and conceptual states

 | Configured capacity | Concrete queue | Meaning |